 With property prices soaring in the UK, many renters and owners are finding themselves with less spacious, ‘cosier’ properties than they might otherwise have hoped for.

-Despite this news, it appears that it's those of us living in London (where property prices have increased by 20% over the past 6-7 years) who are being hit the hardest.
+Despite this news, it appears that it's those of us living in London (where property prices have increased by 20% over the past 6 to 7 years) who are being hit the hardest.
 Elsewhere in the country, prices are actually slightly lower than they were before the financial crisis of 2007/08.

 Assess your options